Jlo254/simple_shell/README.md

-0x16.
-C - Simple Shell
+This is a group project on Simple Shell created by Jael Jepchumba and Faith Adewuyi